-Choosing good vs well hinges on whether you need an adjective or an adverb, so first identify what the word is modifying.
+Choosing between good and well depends on whether you need an adjective or an adverb, so it helps to identify what kind of word is required in the sentence.

 Good

-Use good when describing a noun or when the word functions as an adjective; it can describe a person, thing, or experience.
+Use good when describing a noun or when an adjective is needed to show quality, ability, or effect.

 Examples